tldr-pages/tldr/pages/common/ksh.md

 `ksh`

-- Execute command passed as parameter:
+- Execute a command:

 `ksh -c {{command}}`

-- Run commands from file (script):
+- Run commands from a file:

 `ksh {{file}}`

-- Run commands from file and print them as they are executed:
+- Run commands from a file and print them as they are executed:

 `ksh -x {{file}}`